 While not a pressing concern, some park users expressed anxiety about using facilities at night due to insufficient lighting.
 Lighting is not appropriate at all facilities but may be a good investment at parks where patrons frequently stay late for festivals, sporting events, and specific facilities.
+Light fixtures should be compliant with the Illuminating Engineering Society and International Dark Sky Association Guidance.
 Stakeholder and public engagement feedback resulted in the following list of sites recommended for lighting improvements: